Luiza-Barguil/Luiza-Barguil/README.md

 - 👋 Hi, I’m @Luiza-Barguil
 - 🚀 Now, I'm working on Multimodal Transformers models to make molecular characterization of Alzheimer's Disease subtypes
-- 👀 Am interested in LQM, small models, open science and to imtegrate AI with quantum technologies to tackle complex problems
+- 👀 Am interested in LQM, small models, open science and to integrate AI with quantum technologies to tackle complex problems
 - 🌱 I used to be interested in smart contracts, dex, nfts and every possible solution to decentralize finance towards regenarating the planet in a fair way to all people
 - 🧩 I’m currently learning Vision Transformers to better capture the volume information on Neuroimages
 - 💞️ I’m looking to collaborate on projects that restores the dignity to AD patients, using AI and Quantum technologies